1984 ~ 2014

 A beloved daughter and sister, Andi is treasured by her family for her bountiful heart and glorious smile.
 While immensely talented, she honored the need for dedication to the craft of playing.
 She was spiritual and innocent, always searching for a philosophy or construct that might make sense of the world.
 She loved her family deeply and forever-and knew she was deeply and forever loved in return.
 We are all better for Andi having been in our lives.

-Memorial contributions to honor Andi's life may be sent to the Athena Scholarship Fund, Darlington Arts Center, 977 Shavertown Road, Garnet Valley, PA 19060, or the Danielle Rose Paikin Foundation, 13 Deer Run, Little Baltimore, Newark, DE 19711.
+Memorial contributions to honor Andi's life may be sent to the Agape Fund, Darlington Arts Center, 977 Shavertown Road, Garnet Valley, PA 19060, or the Danielle Rose Paikin Foundation, 13 Deer Run, Little Baltimore, Newark, DE 19711.